Bridgerton Film Locations & Royal England

 In Greenwich, we visit Ranger’s House, used as the exterior of the Bridgerton family home, followed by the grand Old Royal Naval College, whose colonnades and courtyards appear throughout the series.

-We also stroll through Greenwich Park, enjoy views along the Thames, and stand on the Prime Meridian Line at the Royal Observatory.
+We also stroll through Greenwich Park, enjoying views along the Thames, and stand on the Prime Meridian Line at the Royal Observatory.

 Day 3